 Beginning in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

-R22 refrigerant is no longer made in North America.
+R22 refrigerant is no longer manufactured in North America.

-You can obtain recycled R22 now for existing AC equipment that use this certain refrigerant.
+You can get recycled R22 now for existing air conditioning systems that use this certain refrigerant.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioning system was produced before January 2010, you have a couple options:

-1) Buy an upgraded, more environmentally-friendly system, which uses the approved A/C refrigerant.
+1) Purchase an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.

-3) Continue to use recycled R22 until 2020.
+3) Stick with using recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the issue of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!